CHIEF EXECUTIVE OFFICER

 Graham has been connected with The Door since the very beginning in 1991 and can even claim that the founding meeting was held in his house.
 He was a trustee and treasurer for 10 years when it was a smaller operation, and has been employed by The Door since 2015.
-His current role as Operations Director includes responsibility for finance and HR and acting as joint Chief Executive with Victoria and Barrie.
+His current role as Chief Operating Officer includes responsibility for finance and HR.

 Outside work Graham is treasurer at Stroud District Foodbank, a member of Stroud Christian Fellowship and occasional musical director for shows at the Cotswold Playhouse in Stroud.

-Barrie started at The Door as Deputy Project Coordinator in 2009 and since then has worked in all areas of the charity from ‘front line’ youthwork to overseeing the old Hope Training department and before a restructuring in 2016 held the role of CEO.
+Barrie started at The Door as Deputy Project Coordinator in 2009 and since then has worked in all areas of the charity from ‘front line’ youthwork to writing fundraising bids.
+Barrie knows The Door inside out and currently holds the roles of illuminate Coordinator and Service Delivery Advisor.

-Away from The Door, Barrie is a director of PSALMS and Chair of Trustees for Street Pastors Stroud.
+Away from The Door, Barrie is Chair of Trustees for Street Pastors Stroud.
 He also enjoys spending time with his dog Maya, gaming and eating great food, especially cheese!

 Shona first joined The Door as a volunteer youth mentor, supporting young people one to one on a weekly basis.
-Following the expansion of The Door’s Family Support Service in 2018 Shona joined the team part time as Family Support Team Leader.
+Following the expansion of The Door’s Family Support Service in 2018 Shona joined the team part time as Family Support Team Leader and in 2021 became our Intensive Support Team Manager.
 In this role Shona looks after The Door’s team of volunteer support workers as well as supporting parents 1:1 and hosting our Parent Connections support group.

-When she isn’t at The Door Shona is Mum to two grown-ups (how did that happen) and finds joy by cycling, reading and being creative and crafty.
+When she isn’t at The Door Shona is a Mum of two and finds joy by cycling, reading and spending time with family.
 She is always up for learning new things and wholeheartedly believes, in a world where you can be anything, be kind.

 FAMILY SUPPORT WORKER